rochus-keller/Luon/Readme.md

 - [x] Document the language (specification is available)
 - [x] Migrate the Smalltalk-80 VM to Luon as a proof-of-concept and to optimize the language
 - [x] BUSY build and precompiled versions for some platforms
-- [ ] Migrate PAL2 from C to Lua, fix BitBlt, LJ binary deployment
+- [ ] Migrate PAL2 from C to Lua, fix BitBlt, separate deployment
-- [ ] Complete the language implementation according to the specification (inline, invar, etc.)
+- [ ] Complete the language implementation according to the specification (inline, invar, pcall, visibility, etc.)

 ### Development history